 Regression Testing is the kind of testing aimed at detecting errors in already tested pieces of the code after some changes.
-Changes requiring regression testing include software upgrade, new functionality, fixing bugs and integration with another product.
-Such errors found after modifications in software and that did not previously exist, are called regression bugs.
+Changes requiring regression testing include software upgrades, new functionality, fixing bugs, and integration with another product.
+Such errors found after modifications in software that did not previously exist are called regression bugs.

 So, similar to unit testing in some cases, regression testing ensures that changes have not affected the rest of the code.